Utah-Math-Data-Science/Data-Assimilation-Flow-Matching/README.rst

 .. warning::

-   Due to a bug in ``hydra-orm``, the configuration settings mentiond here must be edited in their respective Python files.
+   Due to a bug in ``hydra-orm``, the configuration settings mentioned here must be edited in their respective Python files.
    Command line overrides for these settings will be ignored.

 Running data assimilation experiments in parallel